“This house is gorgeous – it’s just perfect for us! Is there anything I should know about that’s not working as it should?”

 - Regular Maintenance Inspections Will Save You Money In The Long Run via HouseCheck Property Inspectors

 - Home Inspection In South Africa via Estate Agency Affairs Board

 Hopefully, the above 8 reasons have given you enough ammunition to insist on having a home inspection done next time you’re thinking of buying a house!

 Knowing ahead of time what you’re getting yourself involved with can only bring you peace of mind that this gorgeous house you fell in love with, is actually perfect for you!

 If you think this article was an interesting read, please share it across your social media platforms!

 — Xavier De Buck (@XavierDeBuck) May 10, 2016

-About the author: The above article “8 Reasons To Get A Home Inspection Before You Buy A House” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Luxury Division of Chas Everitt International Group.
+About the author: The above article “8 Reasons To Get A Home Inspection Before You Buy A House” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!